SentryShot/sentryshot/pkg/video/README.md

 The video server is a minimal version of rtsp-simple-server and gortsplib.
-Resulting binary is 12MB smaller.
+Resulting binary was 12MB smaller.

 ```
                   Input